 On its way to streams, lakes and other water bodies, stormwater runoff can pick up and carry many substances that pollute water.
 This is known as non-point source pollution.

 Some pollutants like pesticides, fertilizers, oil and soap, are harmful in any quantity.
 Other pollutants like pet waste, grass clippings, leaves and sediment from construction, bare soil, or agricultural land can harm creeks, rivers and lakes in sufficient quantities.

-In addition to rain and snowmelt, various human activities like watering, car washing, and malfunctioning septic tanks can also put water onto the land surface.
+In addition to rain and snowmelt, various human activities like driveway pressure washing, car washing, and malfunctioning septic tanks can also put water onto the land surface.
 Here, it can also create runoff that carries pollutants to creeks, rivers, and lakes.

 Polluted runoff generally happens anywhere people use or alter the land.
 For example, in developed areas, none of the water that falls on hard surfaces like roofs, driveways, parking lots or roads can seep into the ground.
 These impervious surfaces create large amounts of runoff that picks up pollutants.
 The runoff flows from gutters and storm drains to streams.
 Runoff not only pollutes but erodes streambanks.
 The mix of pollution and eroded dirt muddies the water and causes problems downstream.

 Polluted stormwater runoff generally happens anywhere people use or alter the land.
 People going about their daily lives are the number one source of stormwater pollutants.

 Most people are unaware of how they impact water quality.
 Some common examples include over fertilizing lawns, excessive pesticide use, not picking up pet waste, driving cars on roads, letting oil drip from vehicles and littering.